Automattic/wp-calypso/client/extensions/woocommerce/state/sites/product-categories/README.md

 Similar to `areProductCategoriesLoading`, this selector returns if a given request is being loaded for a query, ignoring the page parameter -- meaning this will return if there is a pending request for a certain query on any page of results.
 Optional `siteId`, will default to the currently selected site.

-### `getAllProductCategories( state, query: object, siteId: number )`
+### `getAllProductCategories( state, siteId: number )`

-Similar to `getProductCategories`, this selector returns all results from a particular query, across all loaded pages.
+Similar to `getProductCategories`, this selector returns all results across all loaded pages.
 Optional `siteId`, will default to the currently selected site.